 If you want to understand a little more about how much money you could release from your home, take a look at our simple equity release calculator provided by independent specialist Age Partnership.
 The key thing about Age Partnership is that this award winning company actually compare the whole of the equity mortgage market and have preferential rates in place too.

-And on a final note, in addition to taking a look at the equity mortgage calculator, it is also important to talk to your family, as choosing this type of scheme could affect them too.
+And on a final note, in addition to taking a look at the lifetime mortgage calculator, it is also important to talk to your family, as choosing this type of scheme could affect them too.